IMFTool/IMFTool/README.md

 conan profile detect
 ```

-Recommended: You can add CMake as a tool dependency to your host profile.
-This will automatically download CMake during the build process and you will not have to do this yourself:
+*Recommendation:* You can add CMake as a tool dependency to your host profile.
+This will automatically download CMake during the build process and you will not have to install CMake yourself:

 ```bash
 printf "[tool_requires]\ncmake/3.23.5" >> $(conan profile path default)